A Numerical Verification Framework for Differential Privacy in Estimation: Problem Formulation

-Finding theoretical conditions that guarantee differential privacy can be difficult, conservative, and hard to verify.
-Thus, in this work we aim to: \begin{enumerate} \item Obtain a tractable, numerical test procedure to evaluate the differential privacy of an estimator; while providing quantifiable performance guarantees of its correctness. \item Verify numerically the differential-privacy guarantees of the $W_2$-MHE filter of~\cite{VK-SM:20}; and compare its performance with that of an extended Kalman filter. \item Evaluate the differences in privacy/estimation when the perturbations are directly applied to the sensor data before the filtering process is done. \end{enumerate} Our approach employs a statistical, data-driven method.
-Although a main motivation for this work is the evaluation of the $W_2$-MHE filter, the method can be used to \textit{verify} the privacy of any mappings with a continuous space range.
+Finding theoretical conditions that guarantee {$(\epsilon$,$d$-adj$)$} differential privacy can be difficult, conservative, and hard to verify.
+Thus, in this work we aim to: \begin{enumerate} \item Obtain a tractable, numerical test procedure to evaluate the differential privacy of an estimator; while providing quantifiable performance guarantees of its correctness. \item Verify numerically the differential-privacy guarantees of the $W_2$-MHE filter of~\cite{VK-SM:20}; and compare its performance with that of an extended Kalman filter. \item Evaluate the differences in privacy/estimation when the perturbations are directly applied to the sensor data before the filtering process is done. \end{enumerate}

+Our approach employs a statistical, data-driven method.
+Although a main motivation for this work is the evaluation of the $W_2$-MHE filter, the method can be used to \textit{verify} the privacy of \textbf{any mappings} with a continuous space range.